flaccid-wasteland/chef-solo-wrapper/README.md

 ### Install RestConnection

-This is can be skipped when not using with RightScale.
+This is can be skipped when not using with RightScale (or if RestConnection is already installed from the chef-solo-wrapper Quick Setup).

 A RightScript is available for easy install on running RightScale servers (http://www.rightscale.com/library/right_scripts/Install-configure-RestConnecti/lineage/7495).